maham-tariq5/Mindful-Moments/README.md

-about page pre much done

-figuring out card pages??
+figuring out how to deploy?